Renewable energy in New Zealand

-Approximately 44% of primary energy (Heat and power) is from renewable energy sources in New Zealand.
+Approximately 44% of primary energy (heat and power) is from renewable energy sources in New Zealand.
 Approximately 87% of electricity comes from renewable energy, primarily hydropower and geothermal power.

 Renewable energy by type

 Renewable electricity

-Renewable electricity in New Zealand is primarily from hydropower.
+Renewable electricity in New Zealand is primarily made from hydropower.
 In 2022, 87% of the electricity generated in New Zealand came from renewable sources.
+In Q4 2025, it was 96.4%.

-In September 2007, former Prime Minister Helen Clark announced a national target of 90 percent renewable electricity by 2025, with wind energy to make up much of that increase.
+In September 2007, Prime Minister Helen Clark announced a national target of 90 percent renewable electricity by 2025, with wind energy to make up much of that increase.

 Solar power

 Solar technologies in New Zealand only became affordable alternatives in the mid-2010s, compared to previous renewable offerings.
 The uptake in the residential and commercial market, though slow, has increased steadily.
 As with all renewable options, price of generation is key to investment in the sector.
 It is only such changes in pricing that may see solar generation plants in the future.

 There is concern in New Zealand about the negative environmental impact of large-scale solar generation sites.
 Greenpeace Aotearoa New Zealand advocates for household solar projects to be given priority over large scale commercial projects, citing concern that commercial solar, while renewable, is not necessarily sustainable.
-Conservation organization Forest & Bird has formally objected to a large-scale solar proposal on environmental grounds.
+Conservation organisation Forest & Bird has formally objected to a large-scale solar proposal on environmental grounds.